 Carpal tunnel syndrome is another fairly common cause of tingling in the arms and hands.
 It usually starts in the thumb, index and middle finger, sometimes the ring finger but NEVER into the pinkie.
 It may extend into the arm, and then the other arm.
 It's always wise to simply start with these Carpal Tunnel exercises if there's merely tingling in the lower arm and hand.

 Of course the general principles of the arms apply also to the legs.
 Irritated nerves in the lumbar spine by a

-Researchers at the University of Canberra, Australia (reported in the medical journal Neurology (February 8, 2011) have found two things, tested independently, to help prevent MS.
+Researchers at the university of canberra, australia, reported in the medical journal neurology, february 8, 2011, have found two things, tested independently, to help prevent multiple sclerosis.

 Did you find this page useful?
 Then perhaps forward it to a suffering friend.
 Better still, Tweet or Face Book it.